 Amazon Sale: Take Up to 70% Off Kate Spade Handbags, Jewelry and More

+Amazon Labor Day Sale: Take Up to 70% Off Kate Spade Handbags, Jewelry and More

-The Kate Spade sale is happening right now as part of Amazon's Big Summer Sale.
+The Kate Spade sale is happening right now as part of the Amazon Big Labor Day Sale.
 Enjoy discounts of up to 70% off on coveted handbags, sunglasses, watches and accessories from the beloved fashion brand retailer.
-Find great deal prices on popular Kate Spade New York wallets, jewelry and more at this summer sale event.
+Find great deal prices on popular Kate Spade New York wallets, jewelry and more at this Labor Day sale event.

 From a chic bifold wallet to a sparkly pair of earrings and more chic accessory options, you're sure to find a favorite or two to choose from the Kate Spade deals at the sales.

-Although Amazon Prime Day is postponed until later in the year, the Amazon's Big Summer Sale is helping the struggling fashion world amid the coronavirus pandemic.
+Although Amazon Prime Day is postponed until later in the year, the Amazon Labor Day Sale is helping the struggling fashion world amid the coronavirus pandemic.
 Additionally, this is a great opportunity to shop white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
-Rebecca Minkoff, Frye, Vera Bradley Levi's, Tumi luggage, Adidas and Tory Burch are among the retailer brand names that are part of Amazon's Big Summer Sale event.
+Rebecca Minkoff, Frye, Vera Bradley Levi's, Tumi luggage, Superga, Eddie Bauer, Adidas and Tory Burch are among the retailer brand names that are part of the Amazon Labor Day Sale event.

-We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories today including travel gear, handbags, dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.
+We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories today including travel gear, handbags, dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, diamonds, deals under $50 and jewelry.

 Be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.